LearnersGuild/learnathon/README.md

 1. Be honest.
 A good learning environment requires truth.
 1. Be kind and respectful.
 Learning is a vulnerable act, so go easy on yourself and others.
 1. Be willing to play.
 Follow curiosity with your pair.
 1. Give good feedback.
-Use the [giving good feedback](#giving-good-feedback) suggestion if you don't know what good feedback looks like.
+Use the [giving good feedback](#giving-good-feedback) suggestion if you aren't sure what good feedback looks like.

 OK, so we won't kick you out for not being playful.
 But you'll definitely have a lot more fun.